learn-co-curriculum/oo-tic-tac-toe/README.md

 The first test in `01_tic_tac_toe_spec.rb` will ensure the requirement that when a new game of Tic Tac Toe is started, represented by initializing an instance of `TicTacToe`, the instance of the game must create the starting state of the board, an array with 9 `" "` empty strings, within an instance variable `@board`.

-In other words, you `#initialize` method should set a `@board` variable equal to a new, empty, game board array.
+In other words, your `#initialize` method should set a `@board` variable equal to a new, empty, game board array.

 #### `WIN_COMBINATIONS`